regorxxx/regorxxx/README.md

 ### Hi there :)
 I'm Regorxxx.
 I work as a photographer.
 In my spare time I do open-sourcing (normally it is about 1-2 hours every day).
 I'm interested and contributing to free software, and particularly to audio related software.
-Advocate of open-source and sharing, trying to offer similar features than network players and servers like Spotify, Itunes Genius, YouTube, etc. right in your system: online and using open data.
+Advocate of open-source and sharing, trying to offer similar features than network players and servers like Spotify, Itunes Genius, YouTube, etc. right in your system: offline and using open data.

 ### Getting in touch